 The challenge, however, lies in finding a sample that best represents the entire population.
 You don’t just want to pick a sample that only has clients from a particular country or from a particular social status.
 The best sample is one where every person in your customer base has an equal chance of being included in the sample, and there are many strategies available to help you do that.
 The main gist of the matter is that inferential statistics involves reaching conclusions about a large population, based on information obtained from a smaller sample of data in that population.

-Difference Between Descriptive and Inferential Statistics:
+Descriptive vs Inferential Statistics:

 In descriptive statistics, we work on a group of data that we want to describe and then measure every subject in that group.
 The statistical representative numbers or visual representations that we obtain usually describes the whole group with certainty.

 In inferential statistics, we take a sample of the data from the entire population of data that we want to work on and then get some statistical representative numbers or visual representations for that sample.
 These results cannot speak of the whole population with complete certainty but can give us an understanding of the entire population.